TAFMEDS

 References and Resources

 • Behavior Analyst Certification Board.
-(2024). *RBT Test Content Outline*.
+(2024). *RBT Test Content Outlines*.
 Retrieved from bacb.com/test-content-outlines-for-bacb-certifications

 • Cooper, J. O., Heron, T. E., & Heward, W. L. (2020). *Applied Behavior Analysis* (3rd ed.).
 Pearson.